Disability living allowance

 - be terminally ill.

-In addition to the above tests their care, supervision or watching-over needs must also be greater than those of a child of the same age who is in normal physical and mental health.
+In addition to the above tests, your child’s care, supervision or watching-over needs must also be substantially greater than those of a child of the same age who is in normal physical and mental health.

-What the care component disability test rules mean
+What do the terms in the care component disability tests mean?

 attention - This is help of an active nature required to be given in your child's physical presence.
-This can include help given to wash, dress or to go to the toilet providing it is greater than those of a child of the same age who is in normal physical and mental health.
-It can also be more indirect help such as signing, reading aloud or prompting and encouragement.
+This can include help given to wash, dress or to go to the toilet (providing the help required is substantially greater than that of a child of the same age who is in normal physical and mental health).
+It can also be more indirect help, such as signing, reading aloud or prompting and encouragement.

-bodily functions - These include hearing, eating, seeing, washing, reading, communicating, walking, drinking, sitting, sleeping, dressing or undressing, using the toilet, shaving, shampooing, help with medication.
+bodily functions - These include hearing, eating, seeing, washing, reading, communicating, walking, drinking, sitting, sleeping, dressing or undressing, using the toilet, shaving, shampooing and help with medication.
 Anything to do with your child’s body and how it works can count.

 significant - This is around an hour in total.